Kario Oquendo: College career

-Oregon

-On April 21, 2023, Oquendo announced his decision to transfer to the University of Oregon.
+On April 21, 2023, Oquendo announced his transfer to the University of Oregon.
 In his lone season at Oregon, Oquendo appeared in 36 games, averaging 7.2 points, 2.4 rebounds and one assist per game.
 Following the season, he entered the transfer portal for the third time.

-SMU

 On April 19, 2024, Oquendo announced his decision to transfer to Southern Methodist University to play for the SMU Mustangs.

+Professional career

+Oquendo went undrafted in the 2025 NBA draft.
+He was selected with the 11th pick in the 2025 NBA G League draft by the Texas Legends.
+Oquendo appeared in eight games for the Legends, averaging 3.5 points and 1.5 assists per game before being waived on December 4, 2025.

+On January 21, 2026, Oquendo signed with KK SPD Radnički of the Basketball League of Serbia (KLS).